vaadin/platform/scripts/generator/templates/template-release-notes.md

 Any IDE or editor that works with the language of your choice should work well.
 Our teams often use Eclipse, IntelliJ, Atom, VS.code among others (including Emacs and Vim).

 **Vaadin Designer** supports the following IDEs:
-- Eclipse Java EE versions: Mars, Neon and Oxygen
+- Eclipse Java EE versions: Neon, Oxygen and Photon
 - JetBrains IntelliJ IDEA 2016, 2017 and 2018.
 Community or Ultimate edition.

 ## Java Related Technologies and Tooling Support